deanOfWalls/project-ideas/mneme-local-design-doc.md

 ## Goals
 - Always-on, low-impact background process.
 - Hotword-activated recording to minimize resource usage and unnecessary recording.
+- Voice Activity Detection (VAD) to automatically stop recording when silence is detected.
 - Local transcription using Whisper for privacy and control.
 - Memory storage in a local, user-friendly format (e.g., Markdown/Obsidian-compatible).